Scarabol/rock-raiders-web/README.md

 - make slugs look for nearby reachable buildings or fences to leech energy
 - spawn a depleted energy crystal, when slug leeched energy
 - wake up rock monsters, when raider are near or by big bangs
-- show health bar over raider, monster and buildings, when health changes
-- beam up raider or buildings when health is too low
-- emerge rock monster by timer from walls
+- reset emerge rock monster trigger from walls with EmergeTimeOut from config
-- make monster attack any nearby powered buildings
+- make monster attack any nearby buildings
 - make monster create bolder and throw at buildings
-- show lightning between electric fences
+- show lightning beam between electric fences
 - show ElectricFenceStud between electric fences and buildings
 - make rock monster crumble when reaching a fence or lightning
 - make rock monster pick up nearby raider and shake them upside down
-- make rock monster punch vehicles passing by
+- make rock monster punch vehicles passing by and vehicle break boulders
 - Raider get tired while carrying and eat at barracks

 ### v0.8.0 - Late game features